DIPlib/diplib/src/documentation/workplan.md

 -   Class `dip::Image`, including tensor representations taken from *DIPimage* and improved.

 -   `dip::Framework::Scan`, `dip::Framework::Separable` and `dip::Framework::Full`.
     These frameworks are the core of most algorithms.
-Not yet parallelized.
+Parallelized using *OpenMP*.

 -   Arithmetic, bitwise and comparison operators.